A Green's function approach to Topological Insulator junctions with magnetic and superconducting regions: Introduction

-The introduction of the ferromagnetic and superconducting order on the surface of these materials by proximity effect also give rise to a rich a novel phenomenology.
-Magnetization induced by a ferromagnetic insulator results in the AQHE, which exhibit a topologically-protected chiral bound state at the frontiers of the system \cite{Zhang_2008, Nagaosa_2010_F, Chang_2013, Xu_2014, Brey_2014, Yoshimi_2015,Kubota_2016}.
-On the other hand, the proximity effect with a conventional superconductor results in an effective topological spinless $p$-wave order parameter, whose zero energy Andreev bound states at vortices and N/S interfaces constitute Majorana modes, that could be implemented in topological quantum computations technologies \cite{Kane_2008, Xu_2015,Sun_2016_TI, Sun_2017,Wilczek_2009, Alicea_2011, Pachos, Elliott, Sarma_2015}.
-Additionally, in these systems the NS interfaces would present specular Andreev reflections for low doping of the N region analogous to those in graphene provided that transport is restricted to the surface \cite{Beenakker_2006, Procolo_2018}.
+The introduction of the ferromagnetic and superconducting order on these materials surface by proximity effect, also give rise to a rich and novel phenomenology.
+Magnetization induced by a ferromagnetic insulator results in the QAHE, which exhibits a chiral bound state at the system's boundaries \cite{Zhang_2008, Nagaosa_2010_F, Chang_2013, Xu_2014, Brey_2014, Yoshimi_2015,Kubota_2016}.
+On the other hand, the proximity effect with conventional superconductor results in an effective topological spinless $p$-wave order parameter.
+Its zero energy Andreev bound states at vortices and FS interfaces constitute Majorana modes, that could be implemented in topological quantum computations technologies \cite{Kane_2008, Xu_2015,Sun_2016_TI, Sun_2017}.
+The robust topological character of these interface states lies in the bulk-boundary correspondence, which relates the change of some topological invariant between two phases with the emergence of interface bound states \cite{Zhang_2011,Kane_2010,Ando_2013,Bernevig_book}.
+Additionally, in these systems the NS interfaces would present specular Andreev reflections for low doping of the N region analogous to those predicted for graphene, provided that transport is restricted to the surface \cite{Beenakker_2006, Nagaosa_2010, Procolo_2018}.